Cnordbo/React-Native-Fastlane-Screenshot/README.md

-# How to Screenshot with fastlane using React Native
+# How to take Screenshots with fastlane using React Native

 ## Setup
 Follow the setup guide on [fastlanes website](https://docs.fastlane.tools/getting-started/ios/screenshots/)